 - Add the almond flour, sweetener, and sea salt to a mixing bowl and mix well until combined.
 Note: you can also use a stand mixer fitted with the paddle attachment.

-- Pour in the melted coconut oil (or ghee/butter/avocado oil) and stir until large clumps form.
+- Pour in the melted coconut oil (or ghee/butter/avocado oil) and vanilla extract and stir until large clumps form.

 - Add in the beaten egg and stir well.
 At first, the dough will be very crumbly but the more you mix it, the more it will resemble actual dough.